AmanPandey08/interview-scheduling-automation/README.md

 - Accurate timestamp-based TAT calculation

 ---

+**Important Note : Due to Airtable security restrictions, scripting and automation execution are disabled in public share links.
+Scripts are provided in the repository for review and can be executed by duplicating the base.**

 ## Conclusion
 This project demonstrates a practical, production-style automation workflow that streamlines interview scheduling and communication.
 It focuses on data integrity, error handling, and accurate turnaround time tracking while working within real-world platform constraints.